 Shortly thereafter (2012), while in prayer and asking to serve ("Here am I; send me."
 Isaiah 6:8 KJV), I was given a vision and calling.
 Utilizing my life-long, God-given talents with lasers and holography, I am called to research laser and holographic communication technology for the future of Christianity and the Holy Bible ... not only on earth, but also for humanity's future in space.

 The objectives for my Christian based laser and holography work are four fold: (1) to help reach those persons in areas of the world where more traditional evangelistic methods are dangerous, even life threatening (stealth laser technology); (2) to research archival / preservation recording methods for Scripture and historical artifacts (3D laser holograms); (3) to one day communicate the Gospel to, from, and between human colonies on the Moon, Mars and beyond (free space laser communication); (4) to prepare youth for future evangelism, utilizing (and further developing) these new technologies.
 Even if all I do is provide the catalyst for other development by someone else, it is my honor to be in His service and to do so.

-After 60 years of my life, with accumulated learning and much human experience, I can say that within the last decade I have emerged as an "old school, respectful conservative; a biblical inerrancy literalist; opposed to communism / modernism / relativism; and a steadfast and tireless 'Victory in Christ' activist".
+After 68 years of my life, with accumulated learning and much human experience, I can say that within the last decade I have emerged as an old school, conservative; biblical inerrancy literalist.
+I am opposed to communism / modernism / relativism.
+I am a steadfast and tireless "Victory in Christ" activist.